yuzhoumo/blog/content/posts/automate-everything/index.md

 [missing semester](https://missing.csail.mit.edu/2019/dotfiles/) course has a nice intro on this topic if you're interested in setting up your own!

-But I digress, while this article focuses mostly on my macOS setup automation, these automations were originally an extension of my dotfiles!
+But I digress; while these scripts were originally an extension of my dotfiles, this article focuses mostly on my macOS setup automation.

-It's very helpful to write these setup scripts starting from a computer with factory defaults (or in a virtual machine).
-That way, you can update your automations as you modify your system to your liking.
+If you'd like to write your own scripts, it's very helpful to manually set up a computer from factory defaults (or in a virtual machine) and automate each step as you go along.

-Below is an overview of my setup for inspiration.
+Below is an overview of what I did for my setup.

 ## Blazing fast parallel app installation